 Like the outdated finishes they were once meant to refresh, some staples of the all-American kitchen renovation are starting to show their age and are waning in popularity — including the longtime king of countertops.

-That's according to Houzz's 2018 U.S. Kitchen Trends Study, released Wednesday.
+That's according to Houzz's 2018 U.S. Kitchen Trends Study.
 The survey of nearly 2,000 homeowners who completed a kitchen remodel in 2017 (or are in the midst of planning one) offers a glimpse at how the design trends seen in glossy magazines and home improvement shows are making their way into real-world homes and remodeling decisions.

 There is lots of interesting data in the study that can help you plan an on-trend kitchen update — including average prices paid and the most popular color schemes and flooring options.
 But here are three kitchen features that appear to be falling out of favor with American homeowners: